top of page

 Letter to the Editor

-Sundial Film Festival 2026: Northern California’s Biggest Day of Independent Cinema Returns
+Sundial Film Festival 2026: NorCal’s Biggest Day of Independent Cinema Returns on March 21

 Now entering its 18th year, the Sundial Film Festival stands out for its commitment to a filmmaker-focused experience.
 It spotlights over 200 films (across its history), many from creators with ties to Northern California, while also welcoming standout works from national and international talent.
 The festival has earned a reputation as a genuine launching pad for emerging voices—past screenings have included early projects from filmmakers who later achieved wider recognitio